 As to the riddle of Haggai’s assigned prophetic name: Which festival is in view here?
 On the day of what festival was the prophet born?

 We do not know, for the Scriptures do not tell us on what day the prophet called “My Festival” was born.
 However, according to the exegetical law of non-mention we can surmise the hidden spiritual meaning of the prophet’s name.
 In this inverted form of rabbinical thought (the law of non-mention):

 What is not-mentioned and should have been mentioned is as important as what is clearly stated.

 Therefore this means: the prophet’s date of birth was deliberately not specified so that the symbolic-prophetic time of his birth would be generalized to apply to all of the festivals of Israel.
 This is so because Haggai’s life and prophetic ministry is a witness to the truth that the sole purpose of all of the festivals of Israel is to testify to the life and ministry of the Messiah of God!

 Messiah and the Throne of David:

-The Messiah is not ruling on the throne of David today because Israel has yet to place itself in faith under the authority of the Crown of the Messiah (He was rejected by His own beloved people at His first appearance).
-One day soon, however, when Israel cries out at the conclusion of the Great Tribulation, “Blessed is He who comes in the Name of the LORD,” then all Israel’s House will be restored to all of their promised glory.
-Then, Adonai will finally usher in the great promised blessings of the Golden Age of Israel.
+The Messiah is not ruling on the throne of David today because our people (Israel) have yet to place ourselves in faith under the “authority” of the Crown of the Messiah.
+One day soon, however, when all Israel cries out the words – “Blessed is He who comes in the Name of the LORD,” then all of the House of Israel will be restored to all that God has promised to us.
+Then, Adonai (the LORD) our Father will finally usher in the great promised blessings of His Golden Age of Israel.